metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Histogram](images/histogram.png)

 By default, Metabase will automatically choose a good way to bin your results.
-But you can change how many bins your result has, or turn the binning off entirely, by clicking on the number field you're grouping by in the Question Builder, then clicking on the area to the right of the field name:
+But you can change how many bins your result has, or turn the binning off entirely, by clicking on the number field you're grouping by, then clicking on the area to the right of the field name:

 ![Binning options](images/binning.png)